Who goes straight to college after high school graduation?

-In 2009, 71% of whites had enrolled in college by the October following high school completion, compared with 63% of blacks and 62% of Hispanics.
+In 2011, 69% of whites had enrolled in college by the October following high school completion, compared with 65% of blacks and 64% of Hispanics.

 Immediate college enrollment is associated with parental education levels.

-- Female enrollment increased at a much higher rate (48% to 74%) than did male enrollment (50% to 66%) from 1979 through 2011; thus the enrollment pattern has shifted over time to higher enrollment rates for women than for men.
+- Female enrollment increased at a much higher rate (48% to 72%) than did male enrollment (50% to 65%) from 1979 through 2011; thus the enrollment pattern has shifted over time to higher enrollment rates for women than for men.

-- Male enrollment remained stagnant between 2005 and 2009.
+- Male enrollment remained stagnant between 2005 and 2009, then declined slightly.

 - College enrollment rates rose by 18 percentage points for whites and 22 percentage points for blacks between 1975 and 2011.